nsercresnet/storymaps/readme.md

 Content is authored as a collection of panels within a section.
 Individual panels are written in markdown.
 They can include images, trigger map events on the map layer, and interactive widgets for displaying data (under development, but verified).

 ### Basic
 Format content using markdown syntax.
 Reference images using markdown and store them in an /images folder alongside your .md files.
 Use markdown comments to indicate desired formatting (eg. `<!--- This image should float left of the text above --->`).
+Reference spatial data layers to be displayed on the map in a comment as well.

+- /story/scaling/section_name/
+  - /images/
+  - /data/
+  - panel_1.md
+  - panel_2.md
+  - ...

 ### Frontmatter fields
 At the top of each panel markdown file, the following arguments can be used to control how a panel is rendered.